Tips to make taking a multivitamin easier!

 - Try taking a children’s chewable vitamin.
 Some have a lower dose of iron (or no iron) and may be better tolerated.
 However, when you are able to tolerate your vitamins, switch to a vitamin that has iron in it.

 - Crush your multivitamin and mix it with a strong flavoured food or drink.
 Try peanut butter or fruit jam.
 The strong flavour of the food or drink should help mask the medicine taste of the vitamin.

 - Talk to your doctor, midwife or dietitian about taking your multivitamin in smaller or separate doses.
 She may advise you to try separate pills for folic acid, iron and calcium.

 Have more questions about taking your multivitamin in pregnancy?
-Chat with a Registered Dietitian at Toronto Public Health (416) 338-7600.
+Chat with a health professional at Toronto Public Health (416) 338-7600.